chengyi11/BD-YOLO/README.md

 ## Overview

-**BD-YOLO** is a bridge detection framework for remote sensing imagery, designed to improve the recognition of **small bridges** under complex backgrounds.
+**BD-YOLO** is a bridge detection framework for remote sensing images, designed to improve the recognition of **small bridges** under complex backgrounds.

 This repository provides resources for **bridge detection** research, including dataset information and citation details for the published paper.